symfony/symfony-docs/setup/web_server_configuration.rst

         </Directory>

         # uncomment the following lines if you install assets as symlinks
-        # or run into problems when compiling LESS/Sass/CoffeeScript assets
+        # or run into problems when compiling assets (e.g. Sass or PostCSS)
         # <Directory /var/www/project>
         #     Options FollowSymlinks
         # </Directory>